Aeagen/MM-Net/README.md

 # MM-Net: Accurate Tumor Segmentation from Medical Images with Lightweight Hybrid Transformers

-This repository contains the implementation of **MM-Net: Accurate Tumor Segmentation from Medical Images with Lightweight Hybrid Transformers**, a novel lightweight hybrid transformer-based network for accurate tumor segmentation across various medical imaging modalities.
+This repository contains an implementation of **MM-Net: Accurate Tumor Segmentation from Medical Images with Lightweight Hybrid Transformers**

 ## Model Architecture